-Field Type Label Description ladgar id string Must correspond to the ledger ID reported by the Ledger ledger_id Identification Service.
+Field Type Label Description ladgar id string Must correspond to the ledger ID reported by the Ledger Idenledger_id tification Service.
+Must be a valid LedgerString (as describe in value.proto).Required transac- string The ID of a particular transaction.
 Must be a valid LedgerString (as describe in value.proto).
-Required transac- string The ID of a particular transaction.
-Must be a valid Ledgertion_id String (as describe in value.proto).
-Required request- string repeated The parties whose events the client expects to see.
-Events ing_parties that are not visible for the parties in this collection will mg_parties not be present in the response.
+Required tion_id , , , , , , , , , , , , , , , , , , , request- string repeated The parties whose events the client expects to see.
+Events , that are not visible for the parties in this collection will not be ing_parties present in the response.
 Each element be a valid PartyldString (as describe in value.proto).
-Required trace con- TraceContext Server side tracing will be registered as a child of the subtrace_con- mitted context.
-This field is a future extension point and LEXI is currently not supported.
-Optional
+Required